jiazhen-rong/SpatialMT/README.md

 # SpatialMT
 This GitHub contains the beta version of the Spatial Mitochondrial Variant Test - SUMMIT package.

-All the analysis codes are within the Analysis Folder.
+All the analysis codes are within the Analysis folder.

 For Single-cell enriched mitochondrial variant related test and filtering, please view our previous package [scmtVT](https://github.com/jiazhen-rong/scmtVT).

 ### Installation
-Dependency of this package is ?.

 To install the package, please use the following commands:
 ``` r